cvranjith/cvranjith.github.io/_posts/2025-03-12-Why Oracle Database is the Unmatched Choice for Banking Applications.md

 #### Disclaimer:
 The views expressed in this document are based on personal analysis and industry insights.
 These points address common questions from sales discussions regarding database choices for banking applications.
-They serve as perspectives on why Oracle Database is often considered the superior choice for mission-critical banking workloads.
+It explores why Oracle Database is often regarded as the preferred choice for mission-critical banking workloads.

 # Why Oracle Database is the Unmatched Choice for Banking Applications